A survey on knowledge-enhanced multimodal learning: Knowledge in Image Captioning (K-IC)

-\subsubsubsection{Sequential language models} \paragraph{External knowledge} First attempts for knowledge-enhanced image captioning propose the extension of existing implementations by injecting commonsense knowledge from external sources.
-Specifically, the backbone image captioning architecture extracts visual features from images via a CNN, which are then inserted in an LSTM to generate a knowledge-free answer.
+\paragraph{External knowledge} First attempts for knowledge-enhanced image captioning propose the extension of existing implementations by injecting commonsense knowledge from external sources.
+Specifically, the backbone image captioning architecture extracts visual features from images via a CNN, which are then inserted to an LSTM to generate a knowledge-free answer.
 To enhance this baseline with knowledge, objects extracted from the image are used as queries to ConceptNet \cite{conceptnet}.
 Related ConceptNet entities, either regarding individual objects (direct terms) or the remaining image areas (indirect terms), are fed to a pre-trained LSTM which provides semantic representations for each of those two points of view.
-Then, visual features, direct terms representations and indirect terms representations are concatenated to form the initial state of another LSTM model, which finally generates the knowledge-enhanced caption \cite{caption1}.
+Then, visual features, direct term representations and indirect term representations are concatenated to form the initial state of another LSTM model, which finally generates the knowledge-enhanced caption \cite{caption1}.

-Both visual and commonsense knowledge for image captioning are used in \cite{caption2}.
+Both visual and commonsense knowledge for image captioning are used in \citet{caption2}.
 The first step includes dense region sampling from images in order to acquire visual and knowledge mappings.
 Dense visual feature extraction includes the definition of candidate regions, which are clustered together to provide a more concrete representation: the cluster center points for each dense region cluster serve as the corresponding visual feature.
 Consequently, the knowledge mapping receives visual features and knowledge embedding vectors from Visual Genome \cite{visualgenome} and returns a knowledge-related representation per region cluster.
-Both visual and knowledge embeddings resulting from the two mapping procedures are concatenated and then inserted in a commonsense reasoning module.
-This module projects the two inputs in the same semantic space, from which a semantic graph is constructed under the guidance of commonsense knowledge.
-In the relational reasoning module a GCN \cite{gcn} operates on the semantic graph to obtain relation-aware node features.
-Finally, a LSTM receiving as inputs the knowledge-aware node embeddings generates the caption.
+Both visual and knowledge embeddings resulting from the two mapping procedures are concatenated and then inserted to a commonsense reasoning module.
+This module projects the two inputs on the same semantic space, from which a semantic graph is constructed under the guidance of commonsense knowledge.
+In the relational reasoning module, a GCN \cite{gcn} operates on the semantic graph to obtain relation-aware node features.
+Finally, a LSTM receiving the knowledge-aware node embeddings as inputs generates the caption.